fifonik/FFMetrics/README.md

 ## Features
 - PSNR, SSIM, VMAF visual quality metrics;
-- Processing up to 24 files in one go (this can be increased by used configuring graph styles) ;
+- Processing up to 24 files in one go (this can be increased by configuring graphs' styles) ;
 - No limitations on frame size for PSNR/SSIM, Full HD/4K for VMAF;
 - Brief media info for reference and distorted files;
 - Thumbnail for reference file;
 - “Bad” frames can be extracted and saved as PNG images for further analisys;
 - Only parts of video files can be analyzed;
-- Easy to use UI: drag & drop files from Explorer onto Reference field and Files list or use file choosers ;
+- Easy to use UI: drag & drop files from Explorer onto Reference field and Files list or use file choosers;
 - Frames graphs can be zoomed in/out with mouse wheel (try it over graph or graph's axes), panned with right mouse button and saved as SVG or PNG;
 - Frames metrics can be saved as tab-delimited **csv** files and then opened in Excel;
-- FFMpeg commands can be saved to log file (`FFMetrics.log`);
+- FFMpeg commands issued by FFMetrics can be saved to log file (`FFMetrics.log`);
 - Average metrics, frames statistics, frame size, bitrate, date/time and file name can be saved to tab-delimited **csv** file (appended) and then opened in Excel;
 - VMAF model selected automatically based on reference media info, but can be changed using UI;
 - Supported VMAF models type (**in-build in FFMpeg**, **pkl** or **json**) detected automatically;